 What This Means for People Completing Their Degrees

-As of September 2024, about 40% of recent college graduates are underemployed, working in jobs that typically don’t require a college degree.
+As of February 2026, about 42% of recent college graduates are underemployed, working in jobs that typically don’t require a college degree according to Forbes.
 This can have detrimental impacts on students’ career trajectory, financial strain, skill mismatch, and mental health.

 Starting a career in a role that doesn’t require a college degree can hinder long-term career growth.
 Graduates who start their careers underemployed often remain underemployed even a decade later.
 In addition, underemployment often results in lower wages, leading to financial instability.